-WWE’s Chelsea Green Rocks Thong Bikini & Gets Her Derriere Covered In Sand In Latest Photo
+WWE's Chelsea Green Rocks Thong Bikini & Gets Her Derriere Covered In Sand In Latest Photo

 "This is very accurate, doubt anyone will argue with you," they wrote.

-“YOWIE WOWIE,” gushed a second admirer, adding a smiley face emoji for extra oomph.
+"YOWIE WOWIE," a second admirer gushed, adding a smiley face emoji for extra oomph.

-Another follower wasn’t interested in the pic, and instead made an enquiry about the Friday Night SmackDown star’s wrestling future.
+Another follower wasn't interested in the pic, and instead made an inquiry about the Friday Night SmackDown star's wrestling future.

 "When ya gonna make it back to the ring," they asked.

 The fan in question might not have long to wait now.
-As The Inquisitr previously documented, Green has made a full recovery from the wrist injury that she suffered back in November.
+As The Inquisitr documented, Green has made a full recovery from the wrist injury that she suffered back in November.

-The report also highlighted how she’s documented some of her progress in recent weeks, including photos of her training with notable wrestlers.
+The report also highlighted how she's kept track of some of her progress in recent weeks, including photos of herself training with notable wrestlers.

-She has been active on Instagram throughout her hiatus, however, and she’s shared some stunning snaps in that time.
-As The Inquisitr pointed out earlier this week, she used the platform to post a shot of her in a thong bodysuit, lying on a bed of roses.
+She has been active on Instagram throughout her hiatus, however, and she's shared some stunning snaps in that time.
+As The Inquisitr pointed out earlier this week, she used the platform to post a shot of herself in a thong bodysuit, lying on a bed of roses.
 It has since gained tens of thousands of likes and a lot of positive feedback.